 5.4.4 Scheduling Request

 The Scheduling Request (SR) is used for requesting UL-SCH resources for new transmission.
+Only a single SR procedure across all serving cells is allowed to be active for a UE in a MF cell.

 When an SR is triggered, it shall be considered as pending until it is cancelled.
 All pending SR(s) shall be cancelled and sr-ProhibitTimer shall be stopped when a MAC PDU is assembled and this PDU includes a BSR which contains buffer status up to (and including) the last event that triggered a BSR (see subclause 5.4.5), or, if all pending SR(s) are triggered by Sidelink BSR, when a MAC PDU is assembled and this PDU includes a Sidelink BSR which contains buffer status up to (and including) the last event that triggered a Sidelink BSR (see subclause 5.14.1.4), or, if all pending SR(s) are triggered by Sidelink BSR, when upper layers configure autonomous resource selection, or when the UL grant(s) can accommodate all pending data available for transmission.